dlvu/dlvu.github.io/tools/index.md

             <img src="lecture04.tools.key-stage-0053.svg" class="slide-image" />

             <figcaption>
             <p    >Here is what such curves actually look like for deep convolutional networks.
 Note on the left that the training loss goes to zero as the model capacity grows, due to overfitting.
-The test error first goes up as we approach the interpolation threshold, showing that the model is just overfitting, but then goes down again as we go far enough past the interpolation threshold.<br></p><p    >On the right, we see the effect of training time.
+The test error first goes up as we approach the interpolation threshold, showing that the model is just overfitting, but then goes down again as we go far enough past the interpolation threshold.<br></p><p    >On the right, we see the effect of<strong> training time</strong>.
 If we don't let gradient descent search too far into the model space, we are essentially crippling its ability to overfit to highly specific solutions.
 Only when we let it search far enough to overfit, do we see a double descent emerge.
 In between, there is a sweet spot where the test error decays monotonically with model capacity , but still reaches the same performance that a longer search does.<br></p><p    ><a href="https://openai.com/blog/deep-double-descent/"><strong>https://openai.com/blog/deep-double-descent/</strong></a><br></p><p    ><br></p><p    ></p>
             </figcaption>
        </section>